Sport Level 2

 Minimum Requirements - 4 GCSEs at grade D/3 including English, Maths and Science at grade 3

 Level 1 Diploma at Pass and GCSE English and Maths at grade 3 or Functional Skills.

 What could the course lead to in higher education or careers?

-Many students progress on to the BTEC level 3 Extended Diploma in sport, provided they have gained a Merit in all the units at level 2 and have a C grade in English and Maths, along with a positive tutor reference.
+Many students progress on to the Sports and Exercise Science BTEC Level 3, provided they have gained a Merit in all the units at Level 2 and have a C/4 grade in English and Maths, along with a positive tutor reference.
 Other students go straight into training or take up employment in the leisure and sport industry at a junior level in sports clubs and leisure centres.

 Are there any costs involved?

 Student materials will cost £30.
 There may be additional costs for occasional trips.

 - Advanced Apprenticeship Supporting the Development of PE and School Sport Level 3